VasuML07/text-to-image/README.md

-📝 Text to Image Generator (Offline & Free)
+📝 Text to Image Generator

-A simple and interactive Streamlit web application that converts user-provided text into an image, with options to download the output as PNG or PDF.
+A simple Streamlit web application that converts user-entered text into an image and allows downloading the result as a PNG or PDF.

-This project is designed to be fully offline, API-free, and easy to deploy, making it ideal for learning, demos, and academic submissions.
+The project is lightweight, runs offline, and requires no external APIs or paid services.

 🚀 Features

-✍️ Text input up to 400 characters
+✍️ Text input (up to 400 characters)

-🖼️ Generates an image from the entered text
+🖼️ Generate an image from text

-📄 Download output as PNG or PDF
+📥 Download output as PNG or PDF

 ⚡ Fast and lightweight

-🌐 Streamlit-based interactive UI
+🌐 Interactive Streamlit UI

-🔒 No API keys, no paid services

-☁️ Compatible with Streamlit Cloud
+☁️ Fully deployable on Streamlit Cloud

 🧠 How It Works

-User enters descriptive text (up to 400 characters)
+User enters text in the input box

-The app renders the text onto an image canvas using Pillow
+The text is rendered onto a fixed-size image canvas

 The generated image is displayed instantly

-The user can download the result as:
+The user can download the image as PNG or PDF

-PNG image

-PDF document

-This approach avoids external dependencies and ensures reproducibility.
+The image is created locally using Python libraries without any external services.

 🛠️ Tech Stack